 The safest campus is one in which all members feel welcomed and respected.
 Augustana College is committed to providing an environment where not only behaviors that we normally define as "crimes" are reported, investigated and dealt with, but also behaviors that may cause members of our community to not feel welcomed.
 This goal must be balanced with the need for open expression of ideas, which is the foundation of serious academic study.
-Behaviors that are insensitive to individuals or groups should be reported promptly to the Office of Police/Public Safety, Dean of Students or any Title IX Coordinator.
+Behaviors that are insensitive to individuals or groups can be reported to the Office of Police/Public Safety, Dean of